 Indulge in coconut-flavored cooking and Kathakali dance in Kerala

 This morning, fly from Jaipur to Cochin, by way of Mumbai.
-Lunch is included during your transfer to Cochin, a vibrant city situated on the southwest coast of the Indian subcontinent in the and prosperous state of Kerala.
+Cochin is a vibrant city situated on the southwest coast of the Indian subcontinent in the prosperous state of Kerala.
 Tonight, join your group for dinner and a spellbinding Kathakali performance.

 Investigate Cochin’s unexpected European ambiance

-On today’s guided tour of Cochin, discover why the city is considered the jewel in the crown of Kerala, as you explore the European heritage and cosmopolitan temperament of a city whose harbor once teemed with merchant ships.
+On today’s guided tour of Cochin, discover why the city is considered the jewel in the crown of Kerala, as you explore the European heritage of a city whose harbor once teemed with merchant ships.
 Visit Fort Cochin, home to some of the oldest European architecture in India.
 Marvel at the St. Francis Church—the oldest European church in India—and Paradesi Synagogue, where you’ll see Hebrew-inscribed gravestones and wrought iron gates.
+Dinner is included tonight.